Visiting Hours and Guidelines

 - Wood Center – When you arrive at the Wood Center, please check in at the ADA CARing for Kids Welcome Center on the second floor, just off the elevators

 Displaying your visitor ID badge

-You must wear your visitor ID badge during your visit.
+All other visitors, like family and friends, will need to present a photo ID at the Welcome Desk and will receive a one-day visitor ID badge.
 It is good for the day of your visit only.
-Each day you visit the Hospital, you will need to present your photo ID and obtain a new visitor ID badge to wear during that visit.
+Each day you visit the hospital, you will need to present your photo ID and obtain a new visitor ID badge to wear during that visit.

 Latex balloons are not allowed at Children's Hospital, as many children have allergies to latex.
 Mylar balloons are allowed, and are available in our gift shop on the first floor of the Main Building.